11/12/2024

 Bon Crane

 I think it's a combination of things.
 Mark, you've been involved in the story a long time now and kind of this notion of the gray tail or kind of our agency partners as they're getting older and kind of approaching retirement age.
-And so just that whole pipeline is maturing, no pun intended.
+Just that whole pipeline is maturing, no pun intended.
 And so just the frequency is kind of natural.
-Those conversations are accelerating and we expect that trend to continue.
-So we remain actively involved with a number of operating locations and we're excited to support them kind of when and if they're ready to transact.
+Those conversations are accelerating, and we expect that trend to continue.
+So we remain actively involved with a number of operating locations, and we're excited to support them when and if they're ready to transact.
 So that's part of what we're doing.
-And then kind of the other part, which is as equally exciting is the, you know, we've been pretty disciplined over the years in terms of our own thoughts around valuation and structure.
+And then kind of the other part, which is, you know, equally exciting is the, you know, we've been pretty disciplined over the years in terms of our own thoughts around valuation and structure.
 And while we were, while we've always been kind of open for business, the market kind of had moved away from us for a period of time.
-But the market, you know, generally speaking, has kind of come back to us.
+But the market, generally speaking, has kind of come back to us.
 So we haven't necessarily changed what we're doing or our approach or our thoughts or our philosophy, but the markets have just kind of come back to us in a way where we can get deals done.
+And so we're really excited about that, particularly if you think about the fact that we have an unlevered balance sheet.
+Many of our competitors' balance sheets are actually out of whack and they're kind of a little bit of a penalty box as they're having to kind of recapitalize and do a number of kind of awkward, you know, things to kind of steady themselves.
+And so, you know, in my mind, we can effectively double our EBITDA within our existing capital structure.
+And so that's really exciting.
+And I think it's, you know, at least I think that message is starting to sink in and why we're starting to see, you know, some positive and, you know, hopefully durable, you know, lift in our stock price.

 speaker